The Model Router Becomes the Hidden Editor

 Fifth, observability should be privacy-minimized.
 Keep operational receipts by default.
 Retain full prompt and response content only when the risk, consent, legal basis, and retention schedule justify it.

 Sixth, provider claims should be machine-checkable where possible.
-Data-retention, residency, tool-support, parameter-support, model-version, and safety-policy claims should not live only in procurement decks.
+Data-retention, residency, tool-support, parameter-support, model-version, precision, and safety-policy claims should not live only in procurement decks.
 They should be enforced through allowlists, route constraints, tests, and contract language.

 A prompt enters.
 A policy decides which machine may answer.
 The user sees a fluent response and imagines a conversation with a named model.
 In the middle, a hidden institution has already acted: price was weighed, latency was measured, providers were ranked, regions were selected, fallbacks were authorized, logs were written, and cached memory may have been consulted.